yomboprime/YomboServer/readme.md

     each module is responsable of adding/removing clients to/from rooms, via yomboserver functions.
 There is no room object.
     Only broadcasting use needs rooms, but rooms can also be used to tag client properties.

+modules dependencies:
+    Each shared client library can be served in its own module.
+Modules that need them can specify in its config the modules that are needed (dependencies).
+Module dependencies are automatically started before module start.
+    They are not automatically unloaded.

 admin:
     start all modules
     restart all modules